Refinance Parent PLUS Loans Quickly

 5PenFed Rate Disclosure:

-All estimates are based on information provided by you and are for informational purposes only, accuracy is not guaranteed and may not reflect actual rates or savings and do not constitute an offer of credit.
-Your actual rate, payment and savings may be different based on credit history, actual interest rate, loan amount, and term, including your co-signer [if applicable].
-If applying with a co-signer, we use the higher credit score between the borrower and the co-signer for approval purposes.
-All loans are subject to credit approval.
+At Purefy, we do our best to keep all information, including rates, as up to date as possible.
+Keep in mind that each private student loan refinancing lender has different eligibility criteria.
+Your actual rate, payment and savings may be different based on credit history, actual interest rate(s), loan amount, and term, including your co-signer [if applicable].
+If applying with a co-signer, lenders typically use the higher credit score between the borrower and the co-signer for approval purposes.
+All loans are subject to credit approval by the lender.

 You should review the benefits of your federal student loan; it may offer specific benefits that a private refinance/consolidation loan may not offer.
 If you work in the private sector, are in the military or taking advantage of a federal department of relief program, such as income based repayment or public service forgiveness, you may not want to refinance, as these benefits do not transfer to private refinance/consolidation loans.